“Kiira Triea” aka Denise Magner was an American computer programmer, hoaxer, and troll.

 Itâs the longest way to the shortest ending.â

 I will chuckle the rest of my life when I hear either song, which any simpleton with an internet connection could quickly ascertain Magner stole from the same band who did the Phil Collins cover.
-Magnerâs song âKaliâs Dayâ is of course âThe Shortest Ending,â also recorded by Nonpoint:
+Magnerâs song âKaliâs Dayâ is of course âThe Shortest Ending,â also recorded by Nonpoint.

 Looking ahead

 To quote Nonpoint, Is this the end of the story, finally?
 Not yet, Iâm afraid.
-J. Michael Bailey is an even bigger and better liar than Magner, and heâs been playing Dreger even more masterfully.
-Maybe Dreger will soon wake up to the sunk cost fallacy of doubling down on Bailey, and sheâll rat him out to save herself.
-Or maybe sheâll wait to go down with him.
+J. Michael Bailey is an even bigger and better liar than Magner, and Bailey has been playing Dreger even more masterfully.
+Maybe Dreger will soon wake up to the sunk cost fallacy of doubling down on Bailey, and will rat Bailey out for self-preservation.
+Or maybe Dreger will wait to go down with Bailey.
 Time will tell.
 I have some other truths to divulge on all this, but I am holding it back for now.
 Thereâs going to be a moment in the future when the time is right.
 To quote Phil Collins, I can feel it coming in the air…

 Danny Ryan doesnât exist, and when all that comes out, thatâs when your career is over.